California High School’s Gay-Straight Alliance Meeting Disrupted By Classmates Bearing MAGA Flags

 A California high school’s first meeting of the Gay-Straight Alliance (GSA) was disrupted by teenagers waving Make America Great Again (MAGA) flags and allegedly shouting anti-gay slurs, Yahoo Lifestyle reports.

 Back on August 28, according to a parent of one of the teens in the GSA, the group was to have its first meeting at Bakersfield’s Frontier High School.
-However, some members of another school organization, the Future Farmers of America (FFA), allegedly interrupted the meeting, wearing signs with the words “Make America Great Again” (MAGA), which has become the catchphrase of the Trump administration, and holding hands and shouting “This is what’s right!”
+However, some members of another school organization, the Future Farmers of America (FFA), allegedly interrupted the meeting, wearing signs with the words “Make America Great Again” (MAGA), which has become the catchphrase of the Trump administration, and holding hands and shouting, “This is what’s right!”

 Afterwords, members of the two sides reportedly got into a shouting match.